idea-kmi/DebateHub/README.txt

 Coming Soon!

-We are in the process of updating this opriginal Debatehub repo with a merged in version of the current live post Catalyst repo.
+We are in the process of updating this original Debatehub repo with a merged in version of the current live post Catalyst repo.

-The installation instructions currently given will have out-of-date until the merge is complete and we have had time to update all the documentation.
+The installation instructions currently given will be out-of-date until the merge is complete and we have had time to update all the documentation.
 We will then do an official 2.0 release.